Ge0/ge0.github.io/_posts/2020-10-26-should-i-learn-this-or-that.md

 This impresses.
 But it should not.

-Because as I said above, I have learnt things that have come irrelevant today.
-I have learn *fragile* things which has become pointless at our era, as much as I have learn things which has remained unchanged, like *algorithms* and a few grasps of *computer architecture*.
+Because as I said above, I have learned things that have come irrelevant today.
+I have learned *fragile* things which has become pointless at our era, as much as I have learned things which has remained unchanged, like *algorithms* and a few grasps of *computer architecture*.
 It's fondamental knowledge, much more important that a simple programming language.

 I think that in the future, the real human being related skills will be ever more relevant as we are slowly supplanted